How To Setup a TP-Link Extender

 First things first

-Before we do anything with the extender, we need to identify the router IP address, the WiFi SSID (broadcast name), the type of encryption it uses and the password to access the network.
+Before doing anything with the extender, you need to collect some information about your existing router.
+You need to identify the router IP address, the WiFi SSID (broadcast name), the type of encryption it uses and the password to access the network.

 - Access the wireless part of your router GUI and write down the details above: the router IP address, SSID, encryption method, and password to access the network.